sjoelund/MLS-rst-spec/source/lexical.rst

   "\tThis is\" between\" us\n"

-Concatenation of string literals in certain situations (see the Modelica grammar) is denoted by the + operator in Modelica, e.g. :code:`"a" + "b"` becomes :code:`"ab"`.
+Concatenation of string literals in certain situations (see the Modelica grammar) is denoted by the + operator in Modelica, e.g. :modelica:`"a" + "b"` becomes :modelica:`"ab"`.
 This is useful for expressing long string literals that need to be written on several lines.

 [*Note, if the contents of a file is read into a Modelica string, it is